HIOTio/HIOTProto/specification.md

 -   5 levels ("?/a/b/c /d") = 11,316,496 devices and roles

-=&gt; a 9-character topic string can support over 10,000,000 devices and roles in a single deployment.
+=> a 9-character topic string can support over 10,000,000 devices and roles in a single deployment.

 As the platform is responsible for maintaining the configuration of each